 The NES version of Nuts & Milk displaced the original version for the MSX, PC-88 and other Japanese computers, which plays quite differently and in Japan is largely ignored.

 Soulcalibur was only meant to be the sequel to Soul Edge (Soul Blade for home release) but ended up becoming a series.
 This meant that only a few people know about Soul Edge/Blade due to it not being a numbered entry in the series.

 Because all of the games after the original Soulcalibur had "Soulcalibur" in the title, most people think that it is the name of the franchise; it is actually the Soul series.

 Few people remember that a game called Starsiege was the foundation for the Tribes franchise.
 Fewer remember that Starsiege was a sequel to the EarthSiege games.

-Jojos Bizarre Adventure for the Sega Dreamcast was released in America before the anime ever made it stateside.
-Most people either: A) Think that the anime is based on the game, or B) Only know of the Dreamcast game.
+Jojo's Bizarre Adventure for the Sega Dreamcast was released in America before the OVA ever made it Stateside.
+Most people either: A) Think that the OVA is based on the game, or B) Only know of the Dreamcast game.